-The second interesting entry from the Swiss watchmaker is the new Maurice Lacroix Classique Phases de Lune model.
+The second interesting entry from Maurice Lacroix is the Classique Phases de Lune.
 Available both in stainless steel and SS / yellow gold mix (ref.
 LC6068-YS101-13E), this is yet another dressy watch from the relatively young brand.
-While the basic layout of the watch doesn’t offer anything particularly new, it is the styling of hands and other elements of the dial that makes this new pair of wristwatches look almost* unique.
+While the basic layout of the dial doesn’t offer anything particularly new, it is the styling of hands and other elements that makes this new collection look almost* unique.

-Based on the ETA 2824-2 automatic movement, this engine features an additional “complication” module that displays date day of week, current month and the moonphase.
+Based on the ETA 2824-2 automatic movement, this engine features an additional “complication” module that displays date day of the week, current month and the moon phase.

-Simply speaking, the ML caliber 37 mimics ETA Valjoux 7751 “moonphase chronograph” movement’s functionality sans the chronograph.
-The solution allowed the Swiss watchmaker to save a few bucks, but in return you may find it more expensive to service and/or repair when the warranty is expired: there are just a lot more moving parts and probably more stress put on the going train that not only may wear out the mechanism faster, but may also require more skilled repair person to keep the movement in working order.
+Simply speaking, the ML caliber 37 mimics ETA Valjoux 7751 “moon phase chronograph” movement’s functionality sans the chronograph.
+The solution allowed the Swiss brand to save a few bucks, but in return, you may find it more expensive to service and/or repair when the warranty is expired: there are just a lot more moving parts and probably more stress put on the going train that not only may wear out the mechanism faster but may also require more skilled repair person to keep the movement in working order.

-Only 40 millimeters in diameter, the watch is pleasantly mid-sized being compact enough to look discreet and restrained, but still possessing a certain sense of massive presence.
+Only 40 millimeters in diameter, the case is pleasantly mid-sized being compact enough to look discreet and restrained, but still possessing a certain sense of massive presence.

-Although, to my taste, the stainless steel and gold mix version of the watch leaves much to be desired (well, to put it less diplomatically, it actually sucks, big time,) the stainless steel model leaves much better impression.
-In fact, the design looks so good, it is really a shame that Maurice Lacroix didn’t dare to offer this model in white gold.
+Although the stainless steel and gold mix version leaves much to be desired (well, to put it less diplomatically, it sucks, big time,) the stainless steel model leaves a much better impression.
+In fact, the design looks so good, it is a shame that Maurice Lacroix didn’t dare to offer this model in white gold.

 See also: Chopard L.U.C Lunar Big Date chronometer